rust-lang/unsafe-code-guidelines/reference/src/representation/structs-and-tuples.md

 ### Packed layout

-The `#[repr(packed)]` attribute may be used to remove all padding from the struct.
+The `#[repr(packed(N))]` attribute may be used to impose a maximum limit on the alignments for individual fields.
+It is most commonly used with an alignment of 1, which makes the struct as small as possible.
+For example, in a `#[repr(packed(2))]` struct, a `u8` or `u16` would be aligned at 1- or 2-bytes respectively (as normal), but a `u32` would be aligned at only 2 bytes instead of 4.

 The resulting fields may not fall at properly aligned boundaries in memory.
 This makes it unsafe to create a Rust reference (`&T` or `&mut T`) to those fields, as the compiler requires that all reference values must always be aligned (so that it can use more efficient load/store instructions at runtime).
 See the [Rust reference for more details][TRR-packed].

 [TRR-packed]: https://doc.rust-lang.org/stable/reference/type-layout.html#the-packed-representation